jhlzlove/jimmer-doc/docs/quick-view/save/index.md

----
-sidebar_position: 3
-title: 2.
-Save Arbitrary Shape
+# 2. Save Arbitrary Shape
----

 The save directive is a very powerful capability of Jimmer.
 With just one function call, data structures of any shape can be saved.